 Let’s Encrypt in 14th place worldwide

-According to w3techs, Let's Encrypt is currently still a very small certification authority with a market share of 0.185% and is in the bottom third of the market.
-Even if you only look at the certification authorities that have a market share of less than one percent, Let's Encrypt is at the back of the pack.
+According to w3techs, Let’s Encrypt is currently still a very small certification authority with a market share of 0.185 per cent and is in the bottom third of the market.
+Even if you only look at the certification authorities that have a market share of less than one per cent, Let’s Encrypt is at the bottom of the rankings.
 Both in terms of absolute usage and market share.

 However, IdenTrust, the certification authority that supplies the root certificates for Let’s Encrypt, is in third place.
 This is a good sign.
 Because if the source of the root certificates enjoys a high level of trustworthiness, then the services based on these root certificates also tend to be trustworthy.